Masterlovsky/MDCF/README.md

 created.
 A scalable Cuckoo filter will handle all usual operations seamlessly and transparently.

-Internally, scalable Cuckoo filter uses bitarray Cuckoo filter for efficiency although it can be changed easily.
+Internally, scalable Cuckoo filter could use any type of the Cuckoo filters above for and can be changed easily.

 ```python
 import math